Tortar/PowerPointAudio-Extractor/README.md

 If you have Windows, you need to add the absolute path of the <code>bin</code> folder to the Windows environment variables : you have to modify the variable where the python path is located adding the absolute path of ffmpeg.
 For other operating systems the procedure is similar.

-Then you need to put your powerpoints(.pptx) inside the py_extractor folder.
+Lastly, you need to put your powerpoints(.pptx) inside the py_extractor folder.
 That's it!